|Road:||A303 west of Andover|

-In 1990 there were plans to build a 40-bed Travelodge here on the westbound side and these plans were granted.
-However, in 1991 plans were submitted to upgrade the hotel to a 60-bed hotel and this was refused , so a hotel was never built on either side.
+In 1990 there were plans to build a 40-bed Travelodge on the westbound side.
+However, in 1991 the proposal was upgraded to a 60-bed hotel, which was refused planning permission.

 In 2004 there were plans to replace the Little Chefs with Burger King drive thrus.

 The eastbound Little Chef burned down on 24 February 2004.
 The fire started in a light fitting and quickly took control of the whole building.
-Following a loss of custom the eastbound Texaco then moved out.
+Following a loss of custom the eastbound Texaco then moved out, leaving the place empty.